vincent-lg/damasen/README.md

         poetry install --no-root

+4. The pathfinding mecdhanism depends on a module that cannot, for the time being, be installed with poetry.
+You can run the following command:

+        python -m pip install pyastar2d==1.0.6

+    (or, if you have allowed poetry to create its own virtual environment):

+        poetry run python -m pip install pyastar2d==1.0.6

 ## Running from source

 To run, you must start the package `damasen`.
 If you have created a virtual environment manually, the command is as simple as: